esl-visual-aids

 1. Pictures

 Pictures are great for presenting many nouns, adjectives and simple sentence patterns.
-If you are using a textbook in class, make use of the pictures in it; they are sometimes very simple and effective.
-With younger students, solicit words by asking “What do you see?”
-Be sure to call on many students and meet all of their suggestions with positive feedback.
-With older students, you can have them predict what a chapter will be about based on the pictures from the opening page.
+If you are using a textbook in class, make use of the pictures in it.
+With younger students, I ask “What do you see?” then call on many students and meet all of their suggestions with positive feedback.
+With older students, I have them predict what a chapter will be about based on the pictures from the opening page.

-In those cases, try using realia, such as pictures from newspapers or magazines.
+If a textbook doesn’t have good pictures, I also use realia, such as pictures from newspapers or magazines.
 (We’ll touch a little more on realia later in the post.)
-If your school has them, flashcards or picture dictionaries also work well for teaching nouns, adjectives and verbs across a wide range of themes.
+If your school has them, flashcards or picture dictionaries work well.

 Here are a few ideas of how to incorporate pictures into your teaching:

 • Use personal pictures: Whenever possible, use pictures of yourself or photos around town/school (that students would recognize) in PowerPoints or games.
-This will make it much more interesting and memorable for the students, so words will stick that much easier.
+This will make it much more interesting and memorable for the students.

-• Include celebrities for interest: Likewise, if you use pictures of a well-known celebrity (whether local or global) in activities, presentations or games, students will perk up and you’ll have captured their attention more than before.
+• Include celebrities for interest: Whenever I use pictures of a well-known celebrity, students perk up and I’ve definitely have captured their attention more than before.

-• Draw stick figures: When all else fails, or you need a quick solution, use the simple drawing or stick figure.
-Stick figures take only a second to draw, can be used to teach just about anything, and are guaranteed to get a chuckle (or at least mine are).
+• Draw stick figures: For a quick solution, use the simple drawing or stick figure.
+Stick figures take only a second to draw and are guaranteed to get a chuckle (or at least mine are).

 The site ESL Flow has many more ideas about using pictures to teach English.